wilwhitlarkgl/gl-srtl-challenge/cloud-backup-and-recovery-policy.md

 	 * This secondary bucket will be in the same region as other backup resources, including the "Offsite" read replica, in order to minimize disaster recovery turnaround time.

 ## Compute Resources (EKS)
 Compute resources are managed via the AWS Elastic Kubernetes Service (EKS).
 These resources include the application itself ("Graylog") as well as the monitoring cluster ("Prometheus").
-The Kubernetes pods are deployed onto AWS Fargate instances.
+The Kubernetes pods are deployed onto AWS Fargate instances in different Availability Zones.
+As Fargate instances are run within their own Virtual Machine (VM), they are automatically protected against vulnerabilities seeking to gain access to resources outside of the container ("Container Escape").

 ### Application (Graylog)
+On build: CI/CD pipeline -> ECR -> ECR ("Offsite")
+* Application pods will be deployed in an EKS cluster across a minimum of 2 Availability Zones (AZs) in the same Virtual Private Cloud (VPC).
+* Application containers, when built, will be replicated to at least one additional region (The "Offsite" region) via Cross Region ECR Replication.
+	* This operation is performed automatically when the container is added to the registry.

 ### Monitoring (Prometheus)
+* Prometheus server pods are deployed to the same Availability Zones as Application pods.
+(See [Application (Graylog)](#application-graylog) above)
+* Prometheus containers are maintained by the Prometheus Community ([prometheus.io](https://prometheus.io)) and deployed to EKS from the publicly available Docker registry ([prom/prometheus](https://hub.docker.com/r/prom/prometheus)).

-## Settings Database (MongoDB)
+## Settings Database

 # Ownership
 This file and the policies contained herein are owned and maintained by the Cloud Services team.
 You can reach out to @wilwhitlarkgl if you have questions.

 #### Review
 This policy shall be reviewed annually as part of disaster recovery maintenance operations.